Protect Narragansett Bay

 The EPA can protect the Bay

-Our citizen outreach staff has been knocking on doors across the state, educating Rhode Islanders about what’s at stake.
-But if we’re going to push past ExxonMobil and other powerful polluters, we’re going to need everyone who cares about the Bay to get involved.
-Join our campaign by sending the EPA a message today.
+For several years, our citizen outreach staff has been knocking on doors across the state, educating Rhode Islanders about what’s at stake.
+But if we’re going to drown out the opposition and convince President Obama and the EPA to finalize a rule and protect our waters, we can’t let the momentum falter.
+Right now, we need everyone who cares about our waterways to get involved.